JohnOberschelp/Tailwind/README.md

 # Tailwind File System

 TL;DR Tailwind is a pre-alpha, very lean file system driver, currently Windows only.
-Although it is in crude shape, it can run major applications, and some applications run over three times as fast as when run under either exFAT or NTFS.
+Although it is in crude shape, it can run major applications, and some tasks run over three times as fast as when run under either exFAT or NTFS.

 ### Why a New Filesystem?